sshaar/That-is-a-Known-Lie/README.md

 # That-is-a-Known-Lie

 This repositary describes the work that was published for ACL paper, "That is a Known Lie: Detecting Previously Fact-Checked Claims" (see citation bellow).
 The paper focuses on the fact-checking task of lcaims by using previosuly fact-checked claims.
+You can find the paper in this link, https://www.aclweb.org/anthology/2020.acl-main.332.pdf.

 ```
 @inproceedings{shaar-etal-2020-known,